 Have your camera at the ready!
 Views of Mount Baker, Finlayson Arm, the Saanich Peninsula, Cowichan Valley, and the islands between British Columbia and Washington state await!
 Gather up the family for the perfect group photo with the most amazing natural backdrop.

-The café at the Malahat Skywalk offers grab-and-go local products.
-You can dine in or take away with picnic snacks and baked goods, and there is a full beverage service, including fantastic coffee from a local island roaster, Stick in the Mud Coffee.
-You can also find Goldstream Provincial Park along the highway to the Malahat Skywalk, it’s another great place to stop for a hike and a picnic.
+At both locations, some seating is available for sit-and-eat or takeaway with picnic snacks and baked goods, and there is a full beverage service, including fantastic coffee from a local island roaster, Stick in the Mud Coffee.

 The Malahat is an easy 35-minute drive from the capital, Victoria, and ample parking awaits!
 Enjoy a leisurely stroll along the Tree Walk and the incredible Spiral Tower, 90 minutes is a good estimate for time.
 If you have a family with limited mobility, fear not.
 Wheelchairs and strollers traverse the area with ease.
 From the steps of the welcome center to the tippy top of the tower and back again is approximately 2.2 km.